Sustainable yield

-The sustainable yield of natural capital is the ecological yield that can be extracted without reducing the base of capital itself, i.e. the surplus required to maintain ecosystem services at the same or increasing level over time.
+In more formal terms, the sustainable yield of natural capital is the ecological yield that can be extracted without reducing the base of capital itself, i.e. the surplus required to maintain ecosystem services at the same or increasing level over time.
 The term only refers to resources that are renewable in nature as extracting non-renewable resources will always diminish the natural capital.
-The sustainable yield of a given resource will generally vary over time with the needs of the ecosystem to maintain itself, e.g. a forest that has recently suffered a blight or flooding or fire will require more of its own ecological yield to sustain and re-establish a mature forest.
-While doing so, the sustainable yield may be much less.
+The sustainable yield of a given resource will generally vary over time with the ecosystem's needs to maintain itself.
+For instance, a forest that has suffered from a natural disaster will require more of its own ecological yield to sustain itself and re-establish a mature forest.
+This results in a decrease of the forest's sustainable yield.
+The definition of sustainable yield has changed throughout history and the term itself has been described as anthropocentric due to limitations in applying ecological complexity.
 The term sustainable yield is most commonly used in forestry, fisheries, and groundwater applications.